• Skip to primary navigation

 You can also use this as a regular oven, toaster oven, pizza oven, proof bread, bake cookies and more.
 BONUS, it works as a dehydrator too.
 The perfect little oven for many uses.

-Be sure to CLICK THE SUBSCRIBE BUTTON located in the TOP MENU.
-You will get a FREE PRINTABLE and recipes!
-FOLLOW ME on social media too.
+CLICK THE SUBSCRIBE BUTTON located in the TOP MENU.
+You will get recipes delivered to your inbox ONCE A WEEK.

 If you love this recipe, you might like to have a look at these other air fryer recipes from some of my blogger friends: